🗓️ Itinerary Guide · Updated April 2026 · ★★★★★ 4.9/5 · 🇦🇺 Local-Built Since 2008

 Can I do Brisbane in 3 days without a car?

 Yes — completely.
-Days 1 and 2 require no car whatsoever: public transport, Uber, and the free CityHopper ferry handle everything across both days.
+Days 1 and 2 require no car whatsoever: public transport (the Go Card on Translink), Uber, and the free CityHopper ferry handle everything across both days.
 For Day 3, all Cooee Tours day trips include hotel pickup from your Brisbane CBD or South Bank accommodation.
 You never need a car for any part of this itinerary.

 What if I only have 2 days in Brisbane?